alancflau/housing_prices/README.md

 <h1> Next Steps </h1>
 1. The current script can be run with a push of the button.
 Next step is to automate such that it runs on a daily basis.
-This can be done on a server or locally (Task scheduler)
+This can be done on a server or locally (Task scheduler)<br>
 2. Collect more data and perform analysis which areas are hotspots to purchase a house.
-Determine the price ranges for each neighborhood/city
+Determine the price ranges for each neighborhood/city <br>
 3. Once there is enough data, create a machine learning model to predict the price a house would be sold given a set of attributes